trelo-bifteki/www.trelobifteki.com/src/assets/posts/jenkins-pipeline-for-frontend-apps.md

 *   Eslint
 *   Prettier

+## Why Jenkinsfile

+I personally prefer to give freedom to developers to modify the building process as they need.
+Each git project also contains the Jenkinsfile in the root folder.
+We setup the jenkins project as following:

+*   Add a Pipeline option to job
+*   Set "Pipeline Script from SCM"

 ## Install dependencies

 It is a common *but wrong* practice to install practices in CI pipelines using